 Can I get a trade price from Aram Store?

-Aram is made up of Aram Store and Aram Contracts.
-Aram Contracts focuses on selling into large projects usually involving architects or company end users.
-Aram Contracts is able to tailor pricing to fit the size of the project.
-For further details please see the Aram Contracts part of this website.
+Aram is made up of Aram Store and Aram Trade.
+Aram Trade focuses on selling into large projects usually involving architects or company end users.
+Aram Trade is able to tailor pricing to fit the size of the project.
+For further details please see the Aram Trade part of this website.

 Can I return goods?

 If standard goods bought online are not faulty or damaged then we will take them back for exchange or refund, provided they are returned in the manner set out on the Delivery & Returns page.
 This does not apply to items which are made to order, which cannot be returned.
 If goods are genuinely faulty then Aram will ensure that this is rectified either through repair, replacement or refund.
 This obviously does not include faults of a cosmetic nature arising from normal wear and tear.
 This does not affect your statutory rights and is in accordance with the Sale of Goods Act 1979 and the Consumer Protection Regulations 2000.
 Please see our Terms and Conditions for further details.

 Why do you charge for delivery?